A-Dude101/Community-ED-Server/README.md

 I'm assuming, much like me, most people haven't used GitHub at all.
 So as a first, here's a basic ass explanatory text about how it generally works:

-> This repository (this folder of files) is made public so that anyone may see it.
-You will clone this repository locally to your computer and edit those local files.
-By editing these files you will create a "fork" of the Community Server repository (your own version of the "main" repository).
-You can submit your changes to the "main" repository by creating a pull request, which will be reviewd by me (to check for errors/bitcoin miners) before accepted and merged into the main repository, which will make your changes official.
+> This official repository (this folder of files) is made public so that anyone may see it.
+You will clone this repository locally to your computer and create a copy of them so that you may edit those local files.
+By editing this copy, you will have the option to request your changes be made to the official repository.
+You will do that by creating a Pull Request, which will be reviewd by me (to check for errors/bitcoin miners) before accepted and merged into the main repository, applying your changes to the server files.

-> How these changes will be done is mainly through the GitHub Desktop app.
+> How you will edit the server files is primerily through the GitHub Desktop app.
+If this is your first time using it, this chapter is especifically designed for you to follow.
+As an abstract to what that all entails, here's all the steps you will take:
 > 1. You will log in to your GitHub account
-> 2. You will clone/download the repository files (URL: https://github.com/A-Dude101/Community-ED-Server), allowing you to change them as you see fit
+> 2. You will clone the repository files (URL: https://github.com/A-Dude101/Community-ED-Server)
-> 3. Pull from origin (refresh your files so that they match the "main" repository)
-> 4. The app will automatically recognize all these changes you make, grouping them up in a "commit" to you "fork"
+> 3. You will create a "fork" (a copy) of that repository, where you will be making all your changes.
+> 4. You will open a "Pull Request" to merge your changes with the official repository.
-> 5. Due to not being a main author of the main repo, it will also prompt you to create a pull request for me to review and then merge your "fork" to the main repository.
+> 5. I will review the changes and then merge them.
+Making your changes officially applied to the server being hosted.
->
->    All in all, GitHub desktop just makes things easier for you to make these changes, I highly encourage using it.

-‎
+‎ Here follows a more detailed tutorial with images.
+I highly suggest you follow it step by step.
 ‎